Shorter Hawks

 The Shorter Hawks are the athletic teams that represent Shorter University, located in Rome, Georgia, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA).
-The Hawks have primarily competed in the Gulf South Conference since the 2012–13 academic year.
+The Hawks have primarily competed in the Conference Carolinas since the 2023–24 academic year.

+Shorter was previously a member of the Gulf South Conference, competing from 2012 to 2024.

 Shorter competes in 22 intercollegiate varsity sports.
 Men's sports include baseball, basketball, cheerleading, cross country, football, golf, lacrosse, soccer, tennis, and track and field (indoor and outdoor); while women's sports include basketball, cheerleading, cross country, golf, lacrosse, soccer, softball, tennis, track and field (indoor and outdoor), and volleyball.

 Move to NCAA Division II

 The Shorter Hawks were granted provisional membership in the NCAA in the summer of 2013, after successfully completing their second year in the Division II membership process.
 Formerly a powerhouse program at the NAIA level, Shorter has been a full NCAA member since the 2014–2015 academic year, in which the Hawks continued following all NCAA Division II rules and regulations, and the university had been allowed to use the NCAA brand for its promotional and recruiting purposes, including logos, memorabilia, and merchandise.